grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Sylvia is on the move," Hemi said quietly.

 "Really?
-Seems stupid with that sub looking for her."
+Seems stupid, with that sub looking for her."

-"That's the 'bait' part of the plan: she will let the _Grackle_ find her, and chase her.
-As soon as she heard us shut down the diesel she ramped the _Prospect_ up to something like ten knots --- to make it look as though she is trying to make a run for it."
+"That's the 'bait' part of the plan: she will let the _Grackle_ find her and chase her.
+As soon as she heard us shut down the diesel, she ramped the _Prospect_ up to something like ten knots --- to make it look as though she is trying to make a run for it."

 "They are submerged?"

 "Yes.
-We planned for the _Prospect_ to run at about 30 meters down --- that way they can move fast with less risk of hitting a derelict.
+We planned for the _Prospect_ to run at about thirty meters down --- that way they can move fast with less risk of hitting a derelict.
 But her batteries are very low.
 I estimate she can only maintain ten knots for perhaps twenty minutes, so we have to move quickly to put this plan into action."

 Shakes leaned his hand on the throttle, but it was already pushed all the way to the forward stop.
 The electric motor whined steadily from behind them, driving the small boat forward with all the force it could muster.

-"Come port to 227 degrees," said Hemi, with his hand cupped over the earpieces of the headphone, trying to eek out just that marginal amount more sound dampening that might be what he needed to hear some crucial thing out in the water.
+"Come port to 227 degrees," said Hemi, with his hand cupped over the earpieces of the headphone, trying to eke out just that marginal amount more sound dampening that might be what he needed to hear some crucial thing out in the water.
 Shakes leaned the yoke slightly to the left and the boat heeled over in response.

 "Down.
-30 meters.
+Thirty meters.
 The _Grackle_ has clearly heard the _Prospect_'s run and matched its depth.
 They are lined up in pursuit a little less than five miles behind.
 We need to intercept their course in the next ten minutes or so, if we possibly can."
 Hemi lifted a stopwatch that hung from the same peg the sonar headset was stowed on and clicked it once to reset it to zero.
 He counted for a few seconds while listening, and then clicked it a second time to start the stopwatch.
 He made a note on the clipboard.

 "If your plan doesn't work, Hemi, the _Prospect_ is done for.
 Honestly, I'm not even sure why they haven't already fired a torp."